-- b.
-The members shall be elected for staggered three (3) year (October 15 to October 14) terms. - c.
-The committee shall elect a chairperson from the membership by a majority vote each year to serve a one (1) year term. - d.
-The Committee shall file a final report with the Provost and Vice President for Academic Affairs. - e.
-The committee, in consultation with the Provost and Vice President for Academic Affairs, shall call its own meetings and establish its own operating rules. - f.
-All committee members shall sign confidentiality agreements. - (f) Procedure for Review of Promotion and Tenure/Continuous Employment/Renewable Contracts: The review process for tenure/Continuous Employment/Renewable Contracts applications is a natural extension of the annual review process for probationary faculty outlined in Article 5.8.
+- f.
+All committee members shall sign confidentiality agreements. - (f) Procedure for Review of Promotion and Tenure/Continuous Employment/Renewable Contracts: The review process for tenure/ Continuous Employment/Renewable Contracts applications is a natural extension of the annual review process for probationary faculty outlined in Article 5.8.
 The emphasis is on providing robust and extensive feedback to the candidate at all levels.
 The schedule for the review process shall be as outlined in the table below.
-If a due date in the schedule falls on a weekend or university holiday, the deadline shall be no later than the close of the previous business day.
+If a due date in the schedule falls on a weekend or University holiday, the deadline shall be no later than the close of the previous business day.

-Responsible Parties Action Deadline (on or before) Faculty Member Submit Dossier to Department Committee and formal written notice to Dean's office September 15 (Sixth Probationary Year)

-Department Committee File report and recommendation to Dean's office October 1 Department Chairperson File report and recommendation to Dean's office October 15 College/School/Library Committee Files report and recommendation to Dean's office December 1 College School/Library Dean Files report and recommendation to the McNichols T & P committee.
-January 15 McNichols Committee Files report and recommendation to the Provost March 1 Provost and Vice President for Academic Affairs Makes decision to either grant or deny tenure/promotion subject to Article 5.9(f)(ix) March 31 Faculty Member May file an appeal for review of decision subject to Article 5.9(f)(ix) April 30 Faculty Review Committee (FRC) Reviews Appeal/makes recommendation to President of the University May 15 University President Notifies candidate of his/her decision June 15
+Responsible Parties Action Deadline (on or before) Faculty Member Submit Dossier to Department Committee and formal written notice to Dean's office September 15 (Sixth Probationary Year) Department Committee File report and recommendation to Dean's office October 1 Department Chairperson File report and recommendation to Dean's office October 15 College/School/Library Committee Files report and recommendation to Dean's office December 1 College School/Library Dean Files report and recommendation to the McNichols T & P committee.
+January 15 McNichols Committee Files report and recommendation to the Provost March 1 Provost and Vice President for Academic Affairs Makes decision to either grant or deny tenure/promotion subject to Article 5.9(f)(ix) April 15 Faculty Member May file an appeal for review of decision subject to Article 5.9(f)(ix) May 15 Faculty Review Committee (FRC) Reviews Appeal/makes recommendation to President of the University June 1 University President Notifies candidate of their decision June 15

-^{}Note: if the due date falls in a weekend or a university holiday, the deadline shall be no later than the close of the previous business day.
+\\Note: if the due date falls in a weekend or a University holiday, the deadline shall be no later than the close of the previous business day.